CryptoDev-Project/vps/docs/masternode_vps.md

 A script to enable masternode start at boot has been created at */usr/local/bin/activate_masternodes_${CODENAME}.sh* for your convenience.
 There is exactly one script per installed masternode crypto.

-Run it after you finished configuration, e.g. after a FLS installation do.
+Run it after you finished configuration, e.g. after a FUNC installation do.

 ```
-/usr/local/bin/activate_masternodes_fls
+/usr/local/bin/activate_masternodes_func
 ```

 ## Last step, the controller

 To activate the new nodes in your _local_ (not the VPS) controller wallet, add the bind address entries with port to a file called "masternode.conf" as usual.

-     MN1 [2002:470:1111:1a4:51]:12270 KEY TX OUTPUT
+     MN1 [2002:470:1111:1a4:51]:12280 KEY TX OUTPUT
-     MN2 [2003:470:1111:1a4:52]:12270 KEY TX OUTPUT
+     MN2 [2003:470:1111:1a4:52]:12280 KEY TX OUTPUT
-     MN3 [2003:470:1111:1a4:53]:12270 KEY TX OUTPUT
+     MN3 [2003:470:1111:1a4:53]:12280 KEY TX OUTPUT

 To make this a bit easier for large installations, i implemented a small gimmick in the newest version.
-Now after the script has run, a partial of the "masternode.conf" file is generated and placed on the VPS eg for XIOS at "/tmp/fls_masternode.conf"
+Now after the script has run, a partial of the "masternode.conf" file is generated and placed on the VPS eg for XIOS at "/tmp/func_masternode.conf"

 So you can take the contents from there and paste it into your local controller-wallets masternode.conf all that you need to add is the relevant pieces from "masternode outputs"